GautamDhabhai/pokemon-deck/README.md

 # pokemon-deck
- A pokdex app with ReatcJS which shows infromation on various pokemons from the game Pokemon  FireRed or LreafGreen (2004)
+ A pokdex app with ReactJS which shows infromation on various pokemons from the game Pokemon  FireRed or LeafGreen (2004)